 This set was produced by A&BC for the UK market.
 It has a back which states "Copyright A&BC Printed in England".
 Below are two front and back examples of the A&BC Red Bat cards.

 This set was produced by Scanlens for the Australian market.
-It has a back which states "Copyright T.G.C PRTD in Australia".
+It is printed on slightly darker stock.
 As yet I don't have scans of these cards available but am hoping to add the set to my collection soon - I'll be sure to add scans as soon as I have them.
 If you own some of these cards and would like to contribute scans just drop me a line.

 As with the 1966 Black Bat Cards Topps was looking to capitalize on the success of the 1989 Tim Burton film Batman and reissued the Red Bat set.
 These cards are identical in every way to the 1966 set however they include the extra text: "1966 Deluxe Reissue Edition" on the backs of the trading cards.

 Though the Red Bat cards seem to be somewhat harder to find than the Black Bat cards they are still somewhat readily available at affordable prices online.
 Given their age mint copies are very hard to find.
 In addition the puzzle back means that often the cards were played with more than the Black Bat set for example.

 Centering is poor due to the technology of the day however I think this gives the cards a nice old school feel.
 This is one set that will stand right out in any great Batman cards collection!